Why Join TYE

 Applications and Eligibility

-Applications will open up in Summer for the next Cohort.
-Applications will be due by July; all admissions are on a first-come basis for 50 seats.
+Applications will open up in summer for the next Cohort.
+Applications will be due in September; all admissions are on a first-come basis for 50 seats.

 This program is open only to high school students (Grades 9-12).